On This Page

 As far as the effect of consecutive pregnancies are concerned, there’s probably little, if any, effect if the female Pomeranian dog is in good physical condition to begin with on each of her pregnancies.
 You have to remember that this is the way it was designed in nature, to keep the population going and it was survival of the fittest.

 Consecutive breedings shouldn’t occur often.
 One season’s rest (as a minimum) must be allowed between litters.
 If she has consecutive litters and the first litter only produces a single puppy, she should still have a rest for a year before breeding again.

 You may decide to breed her twice in a row if your aim is to whelp her at a better time of year.
 This may be desired if she had a small litter or had infertility issues.

 The dam needs to be in perfect health for this to happen and the litter sizes usually reduce and the energy and puppy sizes usually decrease as well so there isn’t really a valid reason for it.

 The bottom line is that every breeder needs to weigh up the health of his dog and her previous history and then make an educated decision.
-When it comes to the age of a female dog, again the opinions vary enormously.
+When it comes to the age of a female pomeranian for breeding, again the opinions vary enormously.

 Note that toy dogs age slower than bigger dogs.
-Then you have the tales of female dogs jumping the fence aged 10 or 11 and are whelped and produce a healthy litter of four puppies.
-The reproductive history and health of the female dog are determining factors the breeder must consider before choosing what to do.
+Then you have the tales of female dogs jumping the fence aged 10 or 11 and finding a Pomeranian stud dog.
+This female Pomeranian, then whelps and produces a healthy litter of four puppies.
+The reproductive history and health of the female Pomeranian are determining factors the breeder must consider before choosing what to do.

 Copyright Pomeranian.org.
 All Rights Reserved.